 The number one rule for successful muffins is: Don’t over-mix the batter.

 Save the paper liners for cupcakes.
-The healthy, low-fat muffins you’ll be making will stick to the paper.
+Some muffins will stick to the paper.
 Papers will also keep the sides of the muffins from browning nicely.
 Use cooking spray on the muffin tin instead.